 - Lavish your people with information and give them space to think.
 “Power comes from knowledge shared, not knowledge stored” Bill Gates.
 Leadership is about optimal info flow.
 Default to open.
 (How Google Works – Eric Schmidt).

-- “Two is one, and one is none” – heard from the Navy Seals.
+- “Two is one, and one is none” (ie. if you don’t have a spare, you have a single point of potential failure) – heard from the Navy Seals.

 Winning Traits of Successful People

 One of the best ways to succeed at anything may be to model yourself on those already good at it.
 I’m trying to do this by learning about people who are successful in just about any way, not just in business but in health, happiness, art and so on.
 Over the last couple of years, most of this information has come from a single source: The Tim Ferriss Show.
 His podcast is less of an instructional manual than his famous books, it’s a long-running set of interviews with remarkable people where Tim asks them how they live their lives and think about the world.
 From dozens of interviews, there are some clear trends.
 Tim summarises his own trends in this episode too, and it seems he is now releasing a book along these lines: Tools of Titans.
 Here are a handful of mine: